 CAMH’s Borderline Personality Disorder (BPD) Clinic offers comprehensive treatment in dialectical behavior therapy to help people who have BPD make positive changes in their lives.

 Become more aware of their thoughts and actions

-The clinic is currently offering 24-week skills groups (two hours, once weekly).
+The clinic will continue to offer a 24-week skills groups (two hours, once weekly).
 To be eligible for this treatment, you must have a therapist in the community who you are seeing at a minimum every few weeks, who agrees to provide support to you during the group treatment.
 Individuals first attend an assessment meeting to confirm the group treatment will be helpful for their individual needs.